biopython/biopython/DEPRECATED.rst

 Bio.SeqUtils.CodonUsage was deprecated in Release 1.80.
 Instead of self.print_index(), please use print(self).

+The modules Bio.SeqUtils.CodonUsage and Bio.SeqUtils.CodonUsageIndices were
-The module Bio.SeqUtils.CodonUsage was deprecated in Release 1.80.
+deprecated in Release 1.80.
 Please use the new CodonAdaptationIndex class in Bio.SeqUtils instead.
-Note that this class has been updated to use modern Python, and may give slightly different results from the CodonAdaptationIndex class in Bio.SeqUtils.CodonUsage, as codons with a zero frequency are handled differently.
+Note that this class has been updated to use modern Python, and may give slightly different results from the CodonAdaptationIndex class in Bio.SeqUtils.CodonUsage, as the calculation was updated to be consistent with the calculated values by Sharp & Li.

 Function 'GC' in Bio.SeqUtils was deprecated in Release 1.80.
 Instead use function 'gc_fraction'.